brettwooldridge/SparseBitSet/README.md

 SparseBitSet
 ============

+### TL;DR
+Basically, if you need to set a large number of bits, or bits at extremely high offsets, you probably want to use this Sparse BitSet.
+All other alternatives are essentialy off the table; the Java BitSet class is a non-starter.

 ### Preface
 You know how the internets are; a link that exists today is gone tomorrow.
 A while ago I had a need for an efficient Sparse BitSet in Java, and found a presentation and code by Dr. Bruce K. Haddon.
 Going back later, I found the links I had used to find it were dead.
 Some internet sleuthing later, I found and contacted Dr. Haddon and he was kind enough to send me the presentation again.
 I have created this project to capture the code for others, as well as the presentation.
 I can take credit for neither.

-### TL;DR
-Basically, you probably want to use this Sparse BitSet rather than the standard Java BitSet.

 ### The Problem and Alternatives
 The standard Java BitSet is terribly memory inefficient.
 To store a single bit using BitSet at bit 2<sup>32</sup>-1 takes